Self-regulating jets during the Common Envelope phase: Self-regulating jets from Compact Objects

 \subsection{Global morphology and evolution of the self-regulated jet within the CE}

-The propagation through the stellar envelope of a self-regulated jet launched by a 5~M$_\odot$ BH is shown in Figure~\ref{fig1}.
-The Figure shows density map slices as well as density map/velocity field slices along the $xy$ and $zy$ planes of the jet with $\eta=0.05$ (model BH0.05).
-To describe the morphology and evolution of the jet from model BH0.05, we separated its components into a low-density and fast region (identifiable by the white isocontour, correspondent to a density $10^{-9}$~g~cm$^{-3}$) and a high-density and slow region (blue isocontour, correspondent to $10^{-8}$~g~cm$^{-3}$).
-At $t=2.36 \times 10^5$~s (panel $a$ of Figure~\ref{fig1}) the cocoon was already quasi-spherical, lies upon the BHL bulge and has been able to expand up to a height $y \sim 2.8 \times 10^{12}$~cm.
-The material inside the cocoon has low densities $\sim 10^{-9}-10^{-6}$~g~cm$^{-3}$.
-By this time, the jet has been able to drill through the BHL bulge, and due to the density gradient of the BHL bulge, moves with an inclination angle of $\sim 45^\circ$ against the wind.
-The turbulent motion of the material within the cocoon, as well as the unstable, intermittent behaviour of the jet, are clearly visible.
-The jet is only present in the $xy$ plane, consistently with the results of \citet{mmlcdc17}.

-Twelve and fourteen hours after the launch (panel b and c of Figure~\ref{fig1}, respectively) the cocoon from model BH0.05 has expanded through the CE maintaining basically the same quasi-spherical structure and reaches final height $y\sim 3.2 \times 10^{12}$~cm.
-For both times, the slow shocked material inside the cocoon still exhibits turbulent motion.
-Meanwhile the fast component of the self-regulated jet varies its size and in the $xy$ and $zy$ planes.
-By the end of the integration time ($t_{\rm{int}}=3.3\times 10^{5}$~s), the jet of model BH0.05 maintains basically the same inclination angle, presents variability in its size (varying $\sim \pm$20\% at most), and reaches $y\sim 3 \times 10^{12}$~cm.
-Meanwhile, the cocoon expands smoothly over the CE reaching $y\sim 6 \times 10^{12}$~cm.
+The propagation through the stellar envelope of a self-regulated jet launched by a 5~M$_\odot$ BH with $\eta=0.05$ (model BH0.05), is shown in Figure~\ref{fig1} (the figure shows density map slices as well as density map/velocity field slices).
+To describe the morphology and evolution of the jet from model BH0.05, we separated its components into a i) low-dense region (with fast material, and identifiable by the white isocontour with $\rho = 10^{-9}$~g~cm$^{-3}$), and a ii) higher-density region (with slower material, blue isocontour with $\rho = 10^{-8}$~g~cm$^{-3}$).
+At $t=2.36 \times 10^5$~s (panel $a$ of Figure~\ref{fig1}) the cocoon (composed mainly by slowly moving material with $\sim10^{-8}$~g~cm$^{-3}$ and unstable motion), was already quasi-spherical, it resides upon the BHL bulge and had been able to expand up to a height $y \sim 2.8 \times 10^{12}$~cm.
+By this time, the jet (composed by fast-moving material) has been able to drill through the BHL bulge, and moves with an inclination angle of $\sim 45^\circ$ along the XY plane against the wind (consistently with the results of \citealt{mmlcdc17}).
+The unstable motion of the material within the cocoon, as well as the intermittent behaviour of the jet, are clearly visible in Figure~\ref{fig1}.
+Twelve and fourteen hours after the launch, the cocoon from model BH0.05 has expanded through the CE maintaining basically the same quasi-spherical structure and reaches $y\sim 3.2 \times 10^{12}$~cm (panel b and c of Figure~\ref{fig1}, respectively).
+For both times, the slow moving material inside the cocoon still exhibits unstable motion while the jet varies its size and orientation.
+From $t=2.36 \times 10^5$~s up to the total integration time ($t_{\rm{int}}=3.3\times 10^{5}$~s), the cocoon expands smoothly over the CE reaching $y\sim 6 \times 10^{12}$~cm.
+Meanwhile, the jet remains with a $\sim 45^\circ$ orientation along the ZY, presents variability in its size (varying $\sim \pm$20\% at most), and reaches a maximum length of $y\sim 3 \times 10^{12}$~cm.